masrialx/InsuranceRiskPrediction/README.md

 # Insurance Risk Prediction Project

 Welcome to the **Insurance Risk Prediction** project!
-This repository contains the code and resources for tasks related to Exploratory Data Analysis (EDA), Data Version Control (DVC), and CI/CD with GitHub Actions.
+This repository contains the code and resources for tasks related to Exploratory Data Analysis (EDA), Data Version Control (DVC), CI/CD with GitHub Actions, A/B Hypothesis Testing, and Statistical Modeling.

 ## Table of Contents
 - [Project Overview](#project-overview)